Nevenall/Shift-X/System/01 Basics.md

 *You might flip into a better position behind a thug.
 You could try to surprise a foe with a gymnastic maneuver (but {Fight} might be better)*

-When you {Command}, you inspire others to follow.

-*You might inspire confidence in others to get what you want.
-You might lead a cohort in a group action.
-You could try to order people around to persuade them (but {Swaying} might be better).*

 When you {Fight}, you overpower foes with ranged attacks and in close quarters combat.

 *You might brawl or wrestle with them; use your lighting powers to electrify them.
 You might seize or hold a position in battle.
 You could try to fight to destroy a villain's tech (but {Wrecking} might be better).*

+When you {Inspire}, you invoke emotions of attraction and awe in others.

+*You might {Inspire} confidence in others so they will follow you into battle.
+You might lead a cohort in a group action.
+You could try to {Inspire} others to convince them of something (but {Swaying} might be better).*

 When you {Know}, you use research and accumulated knowledge to unravel mysteries.

 *You might know an important detail about a villain's background or dig through a mess of satellite data to discover where their lair is.
 You could try {Knowing} how to operate some alien technology (but {Tech} might be better).*

+When you {Menance}, you invoke emotions of anger and terror in others.

+*You might {Menance} a villain's thug into giving you information.
+You might threaten a cohort into obeying you.
+You could try to {Menance} someone into being friends (but {Swaying} might be better).*

 When you {Move}, you pursue foes or move a fight to another location.